New here? Start with the complete side hustle guide →

 No text overlay at all.
 Beautiful photography with no text performs well in niches like food and travel, but for most blogging niches — personal finance, side hustles, marketing — text overlay is essential.
 It tells the reader what they’ll get before they click.

 Inconsistent branding.
-Pins that look completely different from each other every time make it hard for readers to recognize your content.
+Pins that look completely different every time make it hard for readers to recognize your content.
 Build a brand style and stick to it.

 Using horizontal images.
-It’s an easy mistake when you’re pulling images from your blog post that were designed for a horizontal layout.
+Easy mistake when you’re pulling images from a blog post that were built for a horizontal layout.
 Always create pins at the correct vertical ratio — don’t just drop a horizontal image into a vertical canvas and leave empty space.

 Tiny text.
-Design your pins on a laptop screen and then check how they look on your phone before scheduling.
-What looks readable on a 15-inch screen often becomes unreadable on a 6-inch one.
+Design your pins on a laptop, then check how they look on your phone before scheduling.
+What reads fine on a 15-inch screen often turns to mush on a 6-inch one.

 What Makes a Pinterest Pin Title Worth Clicking

 Your pin title — the text you add in the Pinterest interface when you upload the pin — is separate from the text overlay on the image itself.
-Both matter, but the title is particularly important for SEO.
+Both matter, but the title pulls extra weight for SEO.

 A good pin title: